Were those termite swarmers I just witnessed?

 Swarmers, or alates, are the reproductive portion of a termite colony.
 These insects will become the future kings and queens of a new termite colony.
 A mature colony, roughly two years or older, will produce swarming termites.

 Depending upon the size of the colony that the swarming termites are release from, the number of swarmers can range from a hundred to thousands of insects being distributed.
 The reason for such high number is survival.
 A large portion of a termite swarm will not make landfall in an appropriate location for creating a new colony.

 What is the difference between a termite swarmer and a flying ant?

-What are the signs that I might have termite and/or termite swarmers?
+What are the signs that I might have termites or termite swarmers?

 There are several key indicators that will tell you that termites have visited your home.
-The first of which are termite swarmers.
-When swarmers are release from the colony they fly towards light.
+The first of which is termite swarmers.
+When swarmers are release from the colony, they fly towards light.
 If it is sunny out and the swarmers are inside a structure, often the termites will head towards a window.
-If you come home to dozen, or even hundreds, of wings in a window, then you have been visited by termite swarmers.
+If you come home to dozens, or even hundreds, of wings in a window, then you have been visited by termite swarmers.

-What to do if signs of activity are found?
+What to do if a sign of swarming termites is found?

 If you see any signs of termite activity, please call the company that currently has your home under contract.
 If you do not have termite control on your house, contact us today for a free inspection.
 An inspection and quote are free.

 We look forward to serving you and protecting your health and property.
 If you have any questions regarding termite control please call one of our 8 locations to assist you.